scrapinghub/web-poet/docs/intro/overrides.rst

 .. note::

-    Notice in the code sample above where we could filter out the Override rules per module via :meth:`~.PageObjectRegistry.get_overrides_from`.
-This
+    Notice in the code sample above where we could filter out the Override rules per module via the ``filters`` param.
+This could also offer another alternative way to organize your Page Object rules using only the ``default_registry``.
-    could also offer another alternative way to organize your Page Object rules using only the ``default_registry``.
     There's no need to declare multiple :class:`~.PageObjectRegistry` instances and use multiple annotations.

 .. warning::